SecretX33/CommandRunner/README.md

 ## Options

+Extensive list of all flags that can be used with this tool.

 - `-?`, `--help`: display a list of all program flags with a basic description
 - `-c`, `--command`: specifies a command that will run whenever a file event occur [may be used more than once to run more than one command at a time]
 - `-p`, `--path`: changes the watched folder, by default it watches the current directory